cybruGhost/livesports/README.md

 Designed for both desktop and mobile users, CubeSports keeps football fans connected with clean navigation, smooth performance, and live match coverage.

 ---
+note the code here isnt what i have on the live link , i will update the codes soon

 ## ⚡ Features